 This is an outstanding compilation of record-setting problems in America coinciding with its actions against Israel.
 Why would America suffer so much for pressuring Israel to divide its land for a “two-state solution”?
 Because we’re Israel’s strongest ally and Israel needs us, so we receive full consequences for pressuring them to compromise with enemies committed to annihilating them.
 This is a convincing presentation that reveals America’s future unless she once again treats Israel as a trusted and valuable ally.
 The author is a professional correspondent with access to the highest levels of American government, so the book is expertly researched and written.

 The author presents the historical perspective of the relationship between America and Israel, then shows how major events in America correspond to its treatment of Israel.
 America was blessed when it honored Israel and had major problems when it treated Israel poorly.
-The author convincingly shows America’s recent treatment of Israel has placed her on a “collision course with God.”
+The author convincingly shows America’s mistreatment of Israel places her on a “collision course with God.”
 Part Two of the book explores Bible prophecies about Israel’s future.

 There are major trends in the world that likely will shape our way of life over the next several decades.
 With that in mind, if you’re uncomfortable with the assumption that “they” will take care of what’s important, then this book is for you.
 The authors present a case for individual resilience – having the right mindset and performing the right actions to prepare yourself and family by knowing how to “do some useful things, keep a deep pantry, know your neighbors, and help when you can.”
 The book examines eight forms of capital each of us have and how we can develop them.
 Even if the authors are entirely wrong about the future, everything they recommend is still worth doing.